Updated: Sep 8

 1. What’s your product's story?

 Start educating your clients by sharing your experience.
 Why are you making this product?
-In plain and simple language, describe the advantages of this service, the scientific side, the emotional side, or the function it serves.
+In plain and simple language, please describe the advantages of this service, the scientific side, the emotional side, or the function it serves.
 Make an effort to make sure that your product or service increases demand and fosters trust.
 The internet is the most crucial tool you should use today.
-Make sure your training videos are easy to understand before sharing them on social media.
+Ensure your training videos are easy to understand before sharing them on social media.
 Your business will greatly benefit if you allow your customers to interact with your product and utilize its features.